uzh-rpg/sim2real_drone_racing/README.md

 ## Let's Race

-Once you have install the dependencies, you will be able to fly in simulation with our pre-trained checkpoint.
+Once you have installed the dependencies, you will be able to fly in simulation with our pre-trained checkpoint.
 You don't need GPU for execution.
 Note that if the network can't run at least at 10Hz, you won't be able to fly successfully.

+Open a terminal and type:
 ```bash
 cd drone_racing_ws
 . ./catkin_ddr/devel/setup.bash